Clinical Trials for Ages 4 Months to <2 Years

 Primary endpoint2,3: Safety, assessed by adverse events (AEs) and clinical laboratory assessments

-aPatients with the R117H mutation were only eligible to enroll in this study in the United States.
+aPatients with the R117H mutation were only eligible to enroll in this study in regions where ivacaftor was approved for use in patients with the R117H mutation.

 - The study was open label and not placebo controlled; therefore, causality cannot be attributed to KALYDECO

-- All patients in the study knew they were on active drug, which may have introduced bias related to awareness of treatment
+- This study was unblinded, which may have introduced bias related to awareness of treatment

 SAFETY PROFILE